rlbandeira/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD11_DEMO.md

    >**Note:** During the sign-in process, if a page appears prompting you to choose from a list of previously used accounts, select the account you previously used, and then enter your credentials.

 4. On the navigation menu on the left, click **Create a resource**, search for **Azure Active Directory B2C**, and then click **Create**.
-5. In **Create new B2C Tenant to existing Tenant**, select **Create a new Azure AD B2C Tenant**, and then provide the following information:
+5. In **Create new B2C Tenant or Link to existing Tenant**, select **Create a new Azure AD B2C Tenant**, and then provide the following information:
     - In the **Organization name** text box, type **B2CMod11**.
     - In the **Initial domain name** text box, type **b2cmod11**YourInitials (Replace *YourInitials* with your initials).
     - In the **Country or region** list box, select your country.
 6. Click **Create**.
-7. In **Create new B2C Tenant to existing Tenant**, select **Link an existing Azure AD B2C Tenant to my Azure subscription**, and then provide the following information:
+7. In **Create new B2C Tenant or Link to existing Tenant**, select **Link an existing Azure AD B2C Tenant to my Azure subscription**, and then provide the following information:
     - In the **Azure AD B2C Tenant** list box, select **b2cmod11[YourInitials].onmicrosoft.com** (Replace *YourInitials* with your initials).
     - In the **Resource group** list box, select **Create new**, and then type **B2C**.
 8. Click **Create**, and then wait until the resource is created.